cemigo114/gptoss20b-optimization/README.md

    compute-heavy prefill.
 16xTP=1 gives more replicas but slower per-request prefill (-11% throughput on this workload).

-4. **EPP/gateway routing: depends on your actual cache hit rate.** Our testing showed the proxy overhead (-63% throughput, +691% ITL) far outweighs cache benefits when prompts have significant unique content (~27% document blocks).
-  **Test with your real traffic** — if your actual prefix sharing is higher than our synthetic trace (e.g., >80% of input tokens are shared across requests), EPP may provide net benefit.
+4. **EPP/gateway routing: depends on your actual cache hit rate.
+Proxy overhead may outweighs cache benefits when prompts have significant unique content. **Test with your real traffic** — if your actual prefix sharing is higher than our synthetic trace (e.g., >80% of input tokens are shared across requests), EPP may provide net benefit.
 If most of each prompt is unique document content, skip EPP.